Question about medicinal cannabis (dry buds)

 Questions about cannabis in foodstuffs and other products

-The FAMHP is only the authority for products that are sold in a pharmacy as a medicine.
+The FAMHP is only the competent authority for products that are sold in a pharmacy as a medicine.
 Other products that contain CBD or parts of a cannabis plant with a THC and THC acid content not higher than 0.2% fall under the authority of FPS Public health, Safety and the Food Chain and Environment.

 The law considers nutritional supplements enriched with CBD as novel foods.
 Manufacturers of novel foods may not sell them without prior authorisation.
 No nutritional supplement with CBD has received such an authorisation.